appianps/ps-plugin-appianrpa-Snippets/snippets-examples/robot-3270-snippet/README.md

 ![Session Wizard - Completed ><](./console/img/session_wizard_completed.png)

-- To enable the robot to open the emulator with the session created, it is necessary to move the file **WS3270.ws3270** in the folder where the executable is located (usually C:\Program Files\wc3270).
+- To enable the robot to open the emulator with the session created, it is necessary to move 3 files to the folder where the executable is located (usually C:\Program Files\wc3270).
+This files are:

+    - The public session file **WC3270.wc3270**.

-- The **WS3270 link** created on the desktop will also be copied to wc3270 folder.
+    - The **WC3270 link** created on the desktop.

-- The file **wc3270.keymap.jidoka**, that is included as a support file in the robot, must be in the folder wc3270 too.
+    - The file **wc3270.keymap.jidoka**, that is included as a support file in the robot.

 <p align="center">
   <img src="./console/img/wc3270_folder.png" alt="wc3270 Folder"/>
 </p>